usethisname1419/connectioncrawler/README.md

 - Supports analysis of HTML tags including <a>, <img>, <script>, and <link>.
 - Uses BeautifulSoup for HTML parsing and Requests for HTTP requests.

+## malicious-connections

+integrated connection crawler with urlhaus and added random user-agents to be able to crawl better and check if there is any connections to malicious IPs (requires URLhaus api key)

 ## Usage

 1. Clone the repository: